eaobservatory/hedwig/doc/maint/customize.rst

     * Otherwise if a plain class name is given, it is loaded from the module `hedwig.facility.<lower case name>.view`.

 #.
-The :func:`hedwig.web.app.create_web_app` function now has a database
+It can then go ahead and construct an instance of each
-    control object and list of facility classes.
+    facility class using the private function
-    It can then go ahead and construct an instance of each facility class as follows:
+    :func:`~hedwig.config._create_facility` as follows:

     * It obtains the facility's code using the class method :meth:`~hedwig.facility.generic.view.Generic.get_code`.